Sally-Xu/PerformanceTest/README.md

 *Transfer/sec* | 74.21MB | 72.83MB | 224.56MB

 ASP.Net Core has the best performance out of 3, almost 3 times beter.
-Nestjs + Fastify have the comparible performs with Nodejs (pure JavaScript) with Express server.
-But you can write much cleaner structured code with Nestjs (using TypeScript).
+Nestjs (with Fastify) has the comparible performs with Nodejs (pure JavaScript, with Express).
+But Nestjs provides structure to write cleaner code.